IanYangChina/DRL_Implementation/her_ddpg_gym_fetch_robotics/README.md

 added in the future.
 * Actor, critic networks have 3 hidden layers, each with 256 units and relu activation; critic output without activation, while actor output with tanh and rescaling.
-* Observation and goal are concatenated and fed into both networks
+* Observation and goal are concatenated and fed into both networks.
 * In the original paper, actions are increments along x, y, z axes, joint velocity is fixed.
 * The original paper scales observation, goals and actions into [-5, 5] (we don't need to that with the Gym environment), and normalize to 0 mean and standard variation.
-The means and standard deviations are computed using encountered data
+The means and standard deviations are computed using encountered data.
 * Training process has 200 epochs with 50 cycles, each of which has 16 episodes and 40 optimization steps.
-The total episode number is 200*50*16=160000, each of which has 50 time steps.
+The total episode number is 200\*50\*16=160000, each of which has 50 time steps.
 After every 16 episodes, 40 optimization steps are performed.
 * Each optimization step uses a mini-batch of 128 batch size uniformly sampled from a replay buffer with 10^6 capacity, target network is updated softly with tau=0.05.